Insightful questions to ask a business broker before selling your business

 How many transactions did you close last year?

-Selling a business is easier said than done, and some businesses may take months or years to sell.
+Selling a business is easier said than done; some businesses may take months or years to sell.
 This mostly depends on the demand for that type of business, the complexity and size of the businesses sold, and partly on the business broker's diligence, as explained earlier.

 What is your success rate?

-Success rate is an essential factor to consider when planning how to hire a business broker.
+Success rate is an essential factor when planning to hire a business broker.
 It is a way of measuring the broker's diligence and dedication to selling businesses.

 A broker's success rate is measured by comparing the number of businesses sold to those listed.
-For example, one broker may list 20 businesses and sell ten per year (50% success rate), while another may list and sell only one (100% success rate).
-A percentage measurement can thus be inaccurate, so it is advisable to consider the exact number of businesses the broker sold in addition to their success rate.
+For example, one broker may list 20 businesses and sell 10 per year (50% success rate), while another may list and sell only one (100% success rate).
+A percentage measurement can thus be inaccurate, so it is advisable to consider the number of businesses the broker sold and their success rate.

 Do you have a team to assist you, or is it just you?

 A business broker may play many roles in the process of selling a business, from valuation to filing legal paperwork.
 Depending on the business, some of these roles may require specialized knowledge and dedicated time, so it may prove to be helpful to find a business broker with an extended network or colleagues for support.